The Fifteenth Sunday after Pentecost

 Vigils are Vital – Central to our Russian tradition is the Vigil service the evening before every celebration of the Divine Liturgy.
-It is a primary source in Faith and Tradition, regularly offered.
+The Vigil Service is a primary source of our Faith and Tradition, regularly offered.
 It is, after the Divine Liturgy, then most important time for assembling for corporate prayer.
 The Vigil is also the standard time for confession in preparation for Holy Communion.
 It is the prayerful analogy to the “pillar of fire” to guide us through the night of this life.
 While attendance requires planning and may entail inconvenience, it will do you and all of us good.

 Through the devoted offices of Father Deacon John and Joannikia Dean, her daughter, Dorothy Dague remains in her apartment and is regularly with us.

 Meal Signups – Join those who offer a meal in the upcoming weeks.
 The list is by the refrigerator.

 Holy Apostles Chariots is our “ride-to-church” service.
 See Reader Kyrill Shillen